realXtend/tundra/readme.txt

 Dependencies
 ------------
 Requires Boost and PoCo C++ libraries.
+See documentation/external libraries.txt for more detailed instructions on dependencies.

 Boost:
 http://www.boost.org/